How to Train Your Stomach to Use Gels and Fluids More Efficiently When Racing

 Option 3: Targeted Probiotics

-More recent research has demonstrated that specific probiotic strains like Bifidobacterium and advanced formulations such as ProbioSEB Duo can significantly enhance carbohydrate absorption and metabolism during endurance exercise.
+Recent research has demonstrated that specific probiotic strains can significantly enhance carbohydrate absorption and metabolism during endurance exercise.

 Enhanced Carbohydrate Processing

-A landmark randomized controlled trial found that probiotic supplementation increased mean total carbohydrate oxidation from 1.87 grams per minute to 2.20 grams per minute during 2-hour cycling sessions [1].
+Probiotic supplementation increased mean total carbohydrate oxidation from 1.87 grams per minute to 2.20 grams per minute during 2-hour endurance sessions [1].

-This enhanced utilization occurs because probiotics increase both the abundance and activity of sodium-glucose transporter 1 (SGLT1), the key mechanism responsible for glucose absorption in the intestine.
+This enhanced utilization occurs because probiotics increase both the abundance and activity of sodium-glucose transporter 1 (SGLT1).

-Muscle Glycogen Sparing Effects
+Muscle Glycogen Sparing

 Bifidobacterium longum research shows particularly impressive results for endurance athletes.

-Gut Barrier Integrity and Nutrient Absorption
+Gut Barrier Integrity & Nutrient Absorption

 Finally, research shows that specific Bifidobacterium strains help keep your gut lining strong.
 [3].